What to Do After a Dog Bite

 Kansas has a "one bite rule."
 This means the dog's owner must have known or had reason to believe his or her dog would bite in order to be liable.
 So, if you or your child is bitten by a dog, you may be entitled to compensation if the owner of that dog knew the dog was dangerous due to the animal trying to bite someone at least once before.
 If you're not sure what the owner knows about the dog that bit you, talk to us immediately.
 We can investigate and help determine liability.

 How can Bretz & Young law firm help me with my dog bite injury?

 The circumstances surrounding each dog bite are unique.
 That's why it's important to contact our law firm as soon as possible.
 We want to investigate your dog attack and uncover the truth about your specific case.

 If you are represented by Bretz & Young, we will aggressively pursue compensation on your behalf.
 This starts with a thorough investigation of your attack.
 This often includes reviewing your doctor's diagnosis, consulting with experts and interviewing people who know the dog.

 Don’t underestimate the complexity of your case.
 Dog bite investigations can be extremely complicated.
 Get experienced legal assistance now.
-Contact us in Hutchinson, Salina, Wichita, Garden City or Dodge City for a free consultation.
+Contact us in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, or Hays for a free consultation.
 Call (866) 881-0103 and find out how we can help you get your life back on track.